Frequently asked questions

 One.
 I use the One Concept Approach, but don't worry, "one concept" does not mean "final result."
 With a thorough strategy in place (before design even begins), collaboration with you and two rounds of refinements, I won't dilute my, and your, time between multiple concepts and directions.
 I provide my clients with solutions, not options.
 This one concept, backed by the strategy, will be comprehensively presented in conjunction with real-world applications, with typographic hierarchy, brand colors, secondary logos, and submarks and patterns.

 DOES FACTUS CREATIVE DESIGN WEBSITES?

 Web design and development is a specialty in itself, so I recommend clients hire a dedicated developer for this.
 The web developer can reference the brand style guide I provide as part of your branding package to build the site.
 I am willing to consult on the project, checking in at a couple strategic points to make sure the design is consistent with your brand.
 That may require a separate invoice depending on the size, scope and timing.

-Simply put, it's Latin for to bring forth, which is what I do when I bring a brand into existence, essentially from scratch.
-The inceptive Factus Maneuver was born in 1984 in college, when people started paying me to create custom monograms of their names in college to put on their dorm room doors.
+The OG Factus Maneuver was born in 1984 in college, when people started paying me to create custom monograms of their names in college to put on their dorm room doors.
+My first client was a graduating law student who wanted a logo for his new practice.
 I invented factus maneuver, thinking it meant something like "true movement": how I thought of my designs, as original, unique movements of shapes, composition and color.